Winter Bike to Work (or Wherever) Day, Feb. 10#

-In 2019, we expect to see more than 2,000 people hop on two wheels to ride to work, school, or anywhere!
-Cyclists can stop at free breakfast stations where your business or organization provides breakfast, camaraderie, fun, and more.
+In 2023, we expect to see more than 2,500 people hop on two wheels to ride to work, school, or anywhere!
+Cyclists, walkers, etc can stop at free breakfast stations where your business or organization provides breakfast, camaraderie, fun, and more.

-Winter Bike to Work Day on the second Tuesday of December is a great reason to ride a bike in colder weather.
+Winter Bike to Work Day is a great reason to ride a bike in colder weather.
 One of the main challenges of winter riding is icy conditions.
 Luckily in Fort Collins, ice and snow don't usually stick around for more than a few days.
 Still, ice can appear without warning, so here are a few tips to learn before you head out for all season cycling.

 - Pick your route carefully as some neighborhood streets are still impacted by the last storm.
 Consider a route the City’s Streets Department prioritizes for snow removal.
 These streets will be the most snow free – find more information on how the City prioritizes snow removal and a map at https://www.fcgov.com/streets/snow-ice.
 Multi-use trails can be a great option, too!
 Trails are cleared by our Parks Department simultaneously while our Streets Department clears streets.
 That means trails can be a better option than streets, especially soon after a storm hits the area.